playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <!-- tabs:end -->

-# Using It All Together
+# Using It All Together {#using-together}

-Let's use our newfound knowledge of conditional and list rendering and combine them together in our application.
+Let's use our newfound knowledge of conditional and list rendering and combine them in our application.

 Say that our users want to filter our `FileList` to only display files and not folders.
-We can enable this functionality by adding in a conditional statement inside of our template loop!
+We can enable this functionality by adding in a conditional statement inside our template loop!

 <!-- tabs:start -->